CSC510/SQLvsNOSQL/README.md

 </tbody>
 </table>

 We have tested 8 groups of data.
-The data in the first row stands for different records' size, and each column between the second and third rows stands for time cost of finding 5000 records from databases which have different numbers of records from 5000 to 200000 (See Table).
+The data in the first row stands for different records' size, the second and third rows are time cost for two databases.
+Each column between the second and third rows stands for time cost of finding 5000 records from databases with increasing number of records from 5000 to 200000.

 ######Figure